monanorremo/yummy-tummy/README.md

 ### Code
 *   I based the project on code I learned throughout the course from the tutorials of Code Institute Mini-project and by referring to the lessons in the module.
 I also referred to W3Schools and also on occasion I referred to Stack Overflow.

+## Acknowledgements
+I would like to thank my patient children for letting me work on my milestone project.
+Also the Slack community for CI, the terrific tutors at CI tutor support.
+And last but definately not least, Youtube and StackOverflow.